Gone to Seed

 that life goes on.

-If it's easy for my eyes to see this,
+if it's easy for my eyes to see this,

 for my mind to acknowledge it,

-then why is it so difficult for my heart to embrace it
+why is it so difficult for my heart to embrace it

 when I face this in my own life?